bikeshaving/crank/website/documents/guides/03-components.md

 }, 2500);
 ```

 The loop created by iterating over contexts is called the *render loop*.
 By replacing the `while` loop with a `for...of` loop, you can get the latest props each time the generator is resumed.
-It also provides benefits over `while` loops, like throwing errors if you forget to `yield`, and allowing you to write cleanup code after the loop without having to wrap the block in a `try`/`finally` block.
+It also prevents common development mistakes by throwing errors if you forget to yield, or yield multiple times in a loop.
+FInally, it also allows you to write cleanup code after the loop without having to wrap the entire loop in a `try`/`finally` block, as you would in a `while` loop.

-One Crank idiom you may have noticed is that we define props in function parameters, and overwrite them using a destructuring expression in the `for...of` statement.
+One Crank idiom you may have noticed is that we define props in function parameters and overwrite them using a destructuring expression.
 This is an easy way to make sure those variables stay in sync with the current props of the component.
 For this reason, even if your component has no props, it is idiomatic to destructure props and use a `for...of` loop.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";